natasky/kakoune-multi-file/README.md

 original contents unchanged when applying.
 Any modification to header will prevent all changes to the file from applying.

+**Tip**: it's sometimes hard to keep code tidy when editing multiple files, if you use a code formatter you can neglect that and run it after applying changes.

 ### Optional: review changes

 After making changes, you may use `multi-file-review` to review them.
 This will